 Be Sure Your Teachers Understand All Expectations and ProceduresYou never want a teacher to be able to say that they were not aware of the teacher evaluation procedures in your district.
 It is beneficial to give your teachers this information and to document that you have done so.
 Should you ever need to dismiss a teacher, you want to cover yourself in making sure that all the district’s expectation were made known to them.
 There should not be any hidden elements to the teachers.
 They should be given access to what you are looking for, the instrument used, and any other pertinent information dealing with the evaluation process.

 A pre-evaluation conference allows you to sit down with the teacher you are observing before the observation to lay out your expectations and procedures.
 It is recommended that before the pre-observation conference you give the teacher an evaluation questionnaire which will give you more information about their classroom and what you can expect to see when you evaluate them.
 A post evaluation conference allows you to go over the evaluation with the teacher, giving them any feedback and suggestions, and answering any questions they might have.

 Have a Current Meaningful Teacher Evaluation Tool

-In some cases this is not necessarily possible.
-Some districts have evaluation tools that they require you to use while others allow flexibility with the administrator using it.
+In some cases, this is not necessarily possible.
+Some districts and states have evaluation tools that they require you to use while others allow flexibility for the administrator using it.
 If you have the opportunity to design your own instrument, then make sure you always have it board approved before using it.
 Just like any good tool, reevaluate it from time to time.
-Don’t be afraid to update it.
+Don't be afraid to update it.
 Make sure it always meets state and district expectations, but add your own twist to it.
-If you are in a district where they have a specific instrument you have to use and you feel like there is a change that could improve it, then approach your superintendent and see if it may be possible to make some changes.
+If you are in a district where they have a specific instrument you have to use and you feel like there is a change that could improve it, then approach your superintendent and see if it may be possible to make those changes.